Methanobacteriati: Nomenclatural status

 Under the International Code of Nomenclature of Prokaryotes, there has been no (and cannot be any) valid name for this group, as it exceeds the level of a phylum.
 In 2024, the Code was amended to included the levels of kingdom and domain.
 In the same year, the name Methanobacteriati was validly published for this group, making it the first and only "valid name" under the Code.
-The LPSN, which aligns itself with the Code, adopts this view and lists the earlier Methanobacteriati as an invalidly published phylum.
+The LPSN, which aligns itself with the Code, adopts this view and lists the earlier "Euryarchaeota" as an invalidly published phylum.

 The competing SeqCode for uncultivated taxa also has no level above phylum, hence "Methanobacteriati" also has no standing there.
 The Methanobacteriati name has no standing either: SeqCode only automatically accepts a name made under the Prokaryotic Code if it's older than 2023.

-Methanobacteriati was listed in National Center for Biotechnology Information (NCBI) taxonomy browser as a current name for phylum (Methanobacteriati Garrity and Holt 2002) till September 2024, considering Methanobacteriota as heterotypic synonym.
+Methanobacteriati was listed in National Center for Biotechnology Information (NCBI) taxonomy browser as a current name for phylum (Euryarchaeota Garrity and Holt 2002) till September 2024, considering Methanobacteriota as heterotypic synonym.
 From October 2024 the names Methanobacteriati for kingdom and Halobacteriota, Methanobacteriota and Thermoplasmatota for included phyla are listed.

 The taxon Methanobacteriati is also listed in the Bergey's Manual of Systematics of Archaea and Bacteria, but this is because the latest version of the chapter was published in 2017.

 Methanobacteriati / "Euryarchaeota" is not listed as a taxon in the Genome Taxonomy Database (GTDB), as the algorithm does not generate kingdoms.